meilisearch/meili-aoc/README.md

     \  /
      RL - RLR - - - - -  tamo

-Step 5: tamo was the closest, 6 stops away
+Step 5: tamo is the closest, 6 stops away
           L - - - - - -  loic
   o      /
    \    L - R - - - - -  lena
     \  /
      RL - RLR - - - - -  16 stops in total

-Step 6: loic was the closest, 3 stops away.
+Step 6: loic is the closest, 3 stops away.
           L - - - - - -  19 stops in total
   o      /
    \    L - R - - - - -  lena
     \  /
      RL

-Step 7: lena was the closest, 2 stops away. o
+Step 7: lena is the closest, 2 stops away. o
    \    L - R - - - - -  21 stops in total
     \  /
      RL
 ```

-In the example above, we have 21 stops, which means 6 carrots times 21.
+In the example above, we have 21 stops.

-The final solution would be 126 carrots.
+If two childs are at the same distance, don't forget you need to deliver your gift to the child that's the more to the left when seeing from Santa's house.